 Full details on getting tested in Thurrock (with or without symptoms):

 Visiting and learning safely

-- All those who work or study in a Thurrock college or school are advised to get a test before returning to class and regular testing thereafter.
+- All those who work or study in a school/college are advised to get regular testing, twice weekly.
 Find your nearest drop-in centre or pickup site for test kits under the section for people who do not have symptoms from Thurrock Council's webpage

 - If we receive confirmation of a positive test result from a member of our school community, all close contacts will be sent home immediately and told to isolate for 10 days and Public Health England will be informed

 - The college is open only for learners returning to classes onsite.
 All other visits by appointment only.

 You will see signs around the college that remind you to:

 - Stay at home if you or a family member is showing symptoms or have tested positive for Covid-19.
 You should only go out to get tested.

 - Follow social distancing rules – keep the recommended 2 metres from others

 - Sanitise your hands, on arrival before using the toilets,